 Service: Seattle Public Library (SPL) and King County Library System (KCLS) card holders can access streaming video collections.
 All UW students, staff and faculty are eligible to get SPL and KCLS library cards.
 Available collectons:

 Documentaries, films in the public domain, and short films may be available through free online collections like the Internet Archive.

 Copyright: Each provider will have a different license agreement.
 We encourage you to read the terms of each license.

 Service: Canvas allows you to embed multiple video files to your course site.

 Copyright: You may consider doing a fair use evaluation and decide to host video content essential for your class.
 See the UW Libraries Step-by-Step Guide to Copyright Compliance.

 Help: See these instructions for how to upload a video into Canvas.
-Media Arcade can assist with technical questions about converting audio and video for Canvas.
+The Open Scholarship Commons (OSC) can assist with technical questions about converting audio and video for Canvas.
 UW-IT can answer questions about Canvas.